-Option Program Description
+Equity Award Program Description

-Our stock option program is a broad-based, long-term employee retention program that is intended to attract, retain and motivate our employees, officers and directors and to align their interests with those of our shareholders.
+Our equity award program is a broad-based, long-term employee retention program that is intended to attract, retain and motivate our employees, officers and directors and to align their interests with those of our shareholders.
 We currently have one plan, the 2006 Stock Incentive Plan, as amended, or the 2006 Plan, under which we grant equity awards.
 Under the 2006 Plan, we may grant options to purchase shares of our common stock, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards to all employees, officers, directors, consultants and advisors of Analog.
 A majority of our employees participate in this plan.
 All options have a term of ten years and generally vest in five equal installments on each of the first, second, third, fourth and fifth anniversaries of the date of grant.
 The 2006 Plan does not permit us to grant options at exercise prices that are below the fair market value of our common stock on the date of grant.
-We believe that our option program is critical to our efforts to create and maintain a competitive advantage in the extremely competitive semiconductor industry.